Chart Color Schemes

 Health performance in Boonah is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Boonah, with high prevalence of common health conditions across both younger and older age groups.
-Private health cover is low at approximately 48% of the total population (~6,455 people), compared to the national average of 55.3%.
+Health data indicates significant challenges for Boonah, with common health conditions prevalent among both younger and older age groups.
+Private health cover stands at approximately 48%, covering around 6,520 people, compared to the national average of 55.3%.

 Frequently Asked Questions - Health